hashicorp/nomad-driver-virt/README.md

 ### Connecting to a VM

-By default, cloud images are password protected, by adding a `default_user_password` a new password is assigned to the default user of the used distribution: `ubuntu` for ubuntu `fedora` for fedora, `root` for alpine...
-By running `virsh console [vm-name]`, a terminal is started inside the VM that will allow an internal inspection of the VM.
+By default, cloud images are password protected, by adding a `default_user_password` a new password is assigned to the default user of the used distribution (for example, `ubuntu` for ubuntu `fedora` for fedora, or `root` for alpine) By running `virsh console [vm-name]`, a terminal is started inside the VM that will allow an internal inspection of the VM.

 ```